commonsense/conceptnet-numberbatch/README.md

 Some suggested text:

-    This data contains semantic vectors from the ConceptNet Vector Ensemble, by Luminoso Technologies, Inc. You may redistribute or modify the data under the terms of the CC-By-SA 4.0 license.
+    This data contains semantic vectors from Conceptnet Numberbatch, by Luminoso Technologies, Inc. You may redistribute or modify the data under the terms of the CC-By-SA 4.0 license.

 [cc-by-sa]: https://creativecommons.org/licenses/by-sa/4.0/
 [luminoso]: http://luminoso.com

+If you build on this data, you should cite it.
+We recommend citing the arXiV preprint for now:

+> Robert Speer and Joshua Chin.
+"An Ensemble Method to Produce High-Quality Word Embeddings." arXiv preprint arXiv:1604.01692 (2016).

+In BibTeX form, the citation is:

+    @article{speer2016ensemble,
+      title={An Ensemble Method to Produce High-Quality Word Embeddings}, author={Speer, Robert and Chin, Joshua},
+      journal={arXiv preprint arXiv:1604.01692},
+      year={2016}
+    }

 This data is itself built on: